Battle of Shanghai: Fighting for the Coast (August 23 – September 10)

 In the two weeks that followed, the Chinese and Japanese troops fought bitter battles in the numerous towns and villages along the coast.
 The Chinese troops fending off the amphibious assaults had only their small-caliber weapons to depend on, and were not sufficiently supported by the ROCAF and the almost nonexistent Chinese navy.
 They paid heavily for the defense.
 An entire regiment could be reduced to just a few men in action.
-In addition, Chinese coastal defense works were hastily constructed and did not offer much protection against enemy attacks, as many trenches were newly constructed during lulls in fighting.
-Moreover, the sandy soil of the coastal region meant that it was difficult to construct sturdy fortifications.
-Many trenches would collapse due to rain.
-The Chinese raced against time to construct and repair these defense works despite constant Japanese bombardment.
 Logistics difficulty also meant it was hard to transport the necessary construction materials to the front line.
 The Chinese often had to turn to bombed-out houses to obtain bricks, beams, and other such materials.

 However, the Chinese fought against great odds and tried to hold on to the coastal villages as long as they could.
 It was commonplace for the Japanese to successfully occupy the towns in the day under heavy naval support, only to lose them during the night to Chinese counterattacks.
 On September 4, Chinese soldiers killed 200 Japanese soldiers attempting to land near Shanghai.